Alcohol Addiction Treatment

 - Brittle hair and fingernails

-In addition to these symptoms, people addicted to alcohol will exhibit lifestyle changes, including:
+In addition to these physical signs of alcoholism, people addicted to alcohol will exhibit lifestyle changes, including:

 - Decrease in personal hygiene